jewtechx/jewtechx/README.md

 - 👋 Hi, I’m @jewtechx
-- 👀 I’m interested in web3.0 development, AI/ML and Cybersecurity
+- 👀 I’m interested in software development, AI/ML and Cybersecurity
-- 🌱 I’m currently learning solidity,vite,nodejs
+- 🌱 I’m currently learning nodejs,express with typescript
 - 💞️ I’m looking to collaborate on frontend,backend,web3.0 projects
 - 📫 How to reach me .
 0265865717 on whatsapp